ice-lab/icestore/README.md

 ## Testing

-Because all the states and actions are contained in a plain javascript object, it is easy to write tests without using mock objects.
+Because all the states and actions are contained in a plain Javascript object, it is easy to write tests without using mock objects.

 Example: